 Along the narrow path, there are a variety of glamorous stalactites and stalagmites formed in different geological ages.
 For hundreds of thousands of years, water containing lime kept slowly dripping in the cave, creating this natural spectacle.
 The stalactites in vivid shapes resemble columns, towers, waterfalls, curtains, and even human figures.
 We marveled at the art of nature when standing in such a gorgeous crystal palace, (pictured below.)

 During World War II, the local population hid in these caves for protection when the towns and villages were bombed by Japanese aircraft.

 In the glittering colourful light, the formations take the form of birds, plants and animals in fantastic shapes and hues.

 As the limestone karsts above continued to rise and the softer substances were washed away, they became proper caves.
 The thick subtropical jungle helped feed carbonic acid into the subterranean caves.
 This carbonic acid (formed by plant matter interacting with water) breaks down rock via slow erosion over millions of years.
 Phosphates and calcium are separated from rock, broken down in the carbonic acid as it flows lower, and then deposited on new layers of rock.
 This can be seen as water drips from stalactites to stalagmites.
-Thus fantastical rock formations can be found in Guilin’s many caverns, particularly Reed Flute Cave.
+Thus fantastical rock formations can be found in Guilin’s many caverns, particularly Silver Cave.